Caleydo/caleydo-doc/data.md

 Categorical data properties are also either set for the whole dataset or for individual columns.
 ![](i/categorical_properties.png "Specifying properties of categorical datasets")

 At first you have to define whether the categories are **ordinal or nominal**.
 Ordinal categories have an inherent order, whereas nominal categories don't.
-For example, the categories "child", "adult", and "senior" for population groups would be ordinal (sorted by their age), whereas gender with categories "male" and "female" would be nominal.
+For example, the categories *child*, *adult*, and *senior* for population groups would be ordinal (sorted by their age), whereas gender with categories *male* and *female* would be nominal.

 The table in this dialog shows all categories as rows that have been automatically detected by Caleydo.
-For each category it shows the "value" of that category as specified in the data file, the number of occurrences of that category, the name of the category (initially identical to the value), and an assigned color.
+For each category it shows the *value* of that category as specified in the data file, the number of occurrences of that category, the name of the category (initially identical to the value), and an assigned color.
 The name of a category can be adjusted.
 You can also add new categories (to account for a category not represented in this dataset) or remove existing categories (ignoring these entries for the analysis, useful if you have empty cells) using the buttons on the right.

 If the categories are ordinal, you can change the order of categories by moving individual rows up or down using the buttons in the row header.
-You can define one of the categories to be "neutral" using the corresponding drop-down box on the right side.
-This is useful if you have values that are "higher" or "lower" than a default category.
+You can define one of the categories to be *neutral* using the corresponding drop-down box on the right side.
+This is useful if you have values that are *higher* or *lower* than a default category.

-You can also edit the default color schemes of the categories by clicking "Select Color Scheme".
+You can also edit the default color schemes of the categories by clicking *Select Color Scheme*.
 Depending on the category type, you can choose from a range of qualitative color schemes for nominal categories, sequential color schemes for ordinal categories without a neutral category, and from diverging color schemes for ordinal categories with a neutral category.
-Use the "Reverse Color Scheme" button to apply the scheme's colors bottom-up instead of top-down.
+Use the *Reverse Color Scheme* button to apply the scheme's colors bottom-up instead of top-down.

 If you want to specify your own color for a category, you can do so using a color dialog that appears when double clicking the category's color.